Average Reading Time: 6 minutes

 - Stress has been identified as the cause of about 80% of all chronic health issues.
 The chemistry of stress is degenerative and lymph congesting.

-- Chronic digestive imbalances may irritate intestinal villi, which is a classic reason for lymph congestion.
+- Digestive imbalances may irritate intestinal villi, which is a classic reason for lymph congestion.
 As the majority of the lymph in the body surrounds the gut (Gut Associated Lymphatic Tissues – GALT), the quality of the villi are critical for proper lymph flow, detoxification, assimilation and immunity.

 - Iodine deficiency is also a common cause of lymphatic congestion.
-Iodine protects us from a toxic environment and supports the lymph at the cellular level.
+Iodine helps to mitigate the effects of a toxic environment and supports the lymph at the cellular level.

 Stress Creates an Acidic Environment

 When under stress, the body is forced to manufacture and secrete excess stress-fighting hormones to boost energy.
 The waste products of these hormones are called free radicals, which may be a leading cause of pre-mature aging.
 What’s worse is that these hormones and the free radicals are very acidic, which alters the blood and cellular chemistry to become less alkaline and more acidic.

 The lymphatic system drains best in a more alkaline environment.
 This is illustrated in nature when we watch squirrels eat nuts in the winter.
 Nuts are an acidic, warming food that help insulate the squirrel during a cold winter.
 Acidic foods that are typically harvested in the winter help the body hold onto fats, proteins, minerals and vitamins.
 If a squirrel ate broccoli during a cold Vermont winter they would alkalize their systems, trigger a lymph detox, and likely freeze to death!
 Fortunately, broccoli doesn’t grow in Vermont in the winter, so most squirrels don’t run into this problem.